satori-chatbots/user-simulator/README.md

                      of languages inside the parameter, as shown in the example above.
   - make spelling mistakes: the user will make typos and spelling mistakes during the conversation
   - single question: the user makes only one query per interaction from "ask_about" field.
-  - all questions: the user asks everyrhing inside the "ask_about" field in one interaction.
+  - all questions: the user asks everything inside the "ask_about" field in one interaction.
   - random: this options allows to create a list inside of it with any of the interaction styles mentioned above.
 Then, it selects a random amount of interaction styles to apply to the conversation.
 Here's an example on how to apply this interaction style:
     ```
     interaction_style: